pachyderm/pachyderm/examples/spouts/spout-marker/README.md

    ```

    **Note:** In the `spout` section, you have a key-value pair
-   `"marker": "mymark"`.
-This file will track your records.
+   `"marker": "mymark"`. `mymark` is the name of your marker file.
+   If you configure to use multiple marker files, `mymark` will be a
+   prefix of all your marker files that might be named as `mymark01`,
+   `mymark02`, and so on.

 1. View the list of pipelines: